hamroz/es-nl2dsl/README.md

 ### **Performance Tuning**

-**For faster generation:**
+**For optimal generation:**
-- Use GUI for interactive feedback and faster iteration
+- Use GUI for interactive feedback and iteration
-- Smaller local models for development/testing
+- Local models for privacy-sensitive scenarios
-- External LLMs for production (faster inference)
+- External LLMs for complex query requirements

 **For better accuracy:**
 - Use enhanced constrained generator (primary method)